salpida-foundation/proxy-benchmark-track/README.md

 - no raw human data are present;
 - no identifiable data are present;
 - no clinical data are present;
+- no real dyadic conflict records are present;
 - no Sal-Meter input is present;
 - no CAIS compliance claim is present;
 - no benchmark validation claim is present;
-- no diagnostic, clinical, therapeutic, surveillance, certification, or human-ranking authority is implied;
+- no diagnostic, clinical, therapeutic, surveillance, certification, counseling, mediation-service, or human-ranking authority is implied;
 - no live intervention or production automation is implied;
 - GitHub Actions validator workflow can run successfully, if the release depends on that validator.